DigixGlobal/web3-redux/README.md

 ### `web3s` object containing namespaced reduxified providers

-Access `this.props.web3s.default.web3`.
-Each `web3` has the following methods:
+Access `this.props.web3s.default.web3` or swap `default` for a key you passed in the `web3Connect` config.
+Each network has a `web3` object with the following methods:

 * Contract Creator (promise)
   * `eth.contract(abi)` returns reduxified contract instance (see below)